 Customizing the keymap and macros

-The Velvet PCB firmware is compatible with QMK, VIA, and Remap, allowing you to customize your keymap and macros without the use of proprietary software.
-Use VIA for on-the-fly key remapping and macro customization, or use Remap to perform all of those functions in a browser, removing the need for a dedicated application.
+The Velvet PCB firmware is compatible with QMK and VIA, allowing you to customize your keymap and macros without the use of proprietary software.
+Use VIA for on-the-fly key remapping and macro customization inside a web browser, removing the need for a dedicated application.

-Note: Remap is currently limited to browsers that support the WebHID API.
+Note: VIA is currently limited to browsers that support the WebHID API.

 You have assembled your Velvet keyboard kit and it is now ready for use.
 We hope you enjoy this keyboard, and encourage you to experiment with custom plate materials and mounting styles to tailor the sound and typing experience of Velvet to your personal preferences.